Multi Unit Housing

 Download 1800 Pixels JPEG Image.

-Utilize this 1800-pixel image at 300 DPI for sharp, detailed prints up to 6 inches.
-When your narrative requires larger images, deploying it at 150 DPI allows for clear, impactful visuals up to 12 inches.
+For precise, vibrant prints up to 6 inches, use this 1800-pixel image at 300 DPI.
+For larger visuals up to 12 inches, 150 DPI ensures the image remains clear and impactful.
 Press pass?
 Download high-res, watermark-free images.
 Or, get immediate access to low-res images without accreditation.
-Image Credits Section holds all necessary photo accreditation details.
+Consult the Image Credits Section for information on photo credits.

 Multi Unit Housing by Shigeki Kumazawa